Scroll down to content

 Written and directed: Benjamin Egger | Cinematography: Benjamin Egger | Sound recording off-voice: Awah Kempf | Off-Voice: Teresa Vittucci | Text: Benjamin Egger

-Benjamin Egger has spent days and nights with a pack of stray dogs in New Delhi.
-During the nights they are taking over the urban space for themselves.
-The video shows the pack at night while we are listening to thoughts on the evolutionary entanglement of dogs and human animals from the off.
-Egger‘s work rises questions about the influence of the dog on the human animal - not only on the social behavior, but also on the biological development.
-Human animals have lived with dogs for over 20,000 years.
-How has that shaped the human self-conception?
-How essential is the bond between these two hyper- cooperative species?
-How much dog is the human animal?
+Benjamin Egger has spent days and nights with a pack of stray dogs in New Delhi, where, during the night, they reclaim the urban space as their own.
+The video captures the pack under the cover of darkness, accompanied by a voiceover that reflects on the evolutionary entanglement between dogs and human animals.
+Egger’s work raises questions about the influence of dogs on humans—not only in terms of social behavior but also biological development.
+Humans have lived alongside dogs for over 40,000 years.
+How has this long relationship shaped our self-conception?
+How essential is the bond between these two hyper-cooperative species?
+How much of the human animal is actually shaped by the dog?

 DOGS